GregariousMammal/Main-Site/_posts/2017-11-08-complex-event-processing-with-flink-an-update-on-.markdown

 ---
-title: "Complex Event Processing with Flink: An Update on the State of Flink CEP"
+title: "Complex Event Processing with Flink- An Update on the State of Flink CEP"
 created_at: 2017-11-08 15:01:51 UTC
 author: "Chris Ward"
 categories: Chris writing dataartisans